trevorswan11/ENGR399/ENGR399 Notes/Objectivity and Ethical Response.md

 > [!question] Displacement and Safety
-> How do you balance traffic safey and the displacement of peple from their homes?
+> How do you balance traffic safety and the displacement of people from their homes?
 Can you quantify this in terms of crashes or fatalities vs. number of people displaced.
 >
 > How might your answer change if you happend to live in one of the homes that will be demolished to build the highway?
 Do you think that people have a right not to be displaced, even if being displaced would save more lives?
 >